Rent to Buy & Other Home Buying Options

 How does Rent to Buy work?

 Through Rent to Buy, first-time buyers can pay subsidised rent on the home they live in for up to five years.
 After a set period (usually around two years), tenants can either buy the property or enter a Shared Ownership deal.
-If you do decide that the house is worth buying, you will gain 25% of the rent you paid, and 50% of any increase in the property’s value.
+If you do decide that the house is worth buying, depending on your terms, you will gain 25% of the rent you paid, and 50% of any increase in the property’s value.

 Is it better to Rent or Buy?